Foster Care Christian Collaborative

 Love In the Name of Christ of Brevard mobilizes the Church to walk with people in need physically, spiritually, emotionally, and relationally thus strengthening the families who are at risk of losing their children.

-Contact: Megan Starnes, Operations Coordinator, mstarnes@loveincbrevard.com
+Megan Starnes, Operations Coordinator, mstarnes@loveincbrevard.com

 • Refer a family experiencing hardship to Love INC to receive wrap-around care.